We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 People with cancer, HIV, or AIDS and anyone who has recently had an organ transplant should seek urgent medical attention if they think that they may have herpes.

-Anyone who suspects that something other than herpes — such as dermatitis, shingles, or scabies — is causing their rash can talk to their doctor about diagnosis.
+Anyone who suspects that something other than herpes — such as dermatitis, shingles, or scabies — is causing their rash can talk with their healthcare professional about a diagnosis.

 Herpes is a common virus that can cause a rash of blistering sores on the skin.
 These tend to develop around the mouth or genitals but can appear almost anywhere on the body.